This section describes

 copy-files-to-volume Init container copies necessary files onto the persistent volume.
 The main application container utilizes these files at runtime for execution.

 The naming convention of the persistent volume is <component_name>-s2idata.

 emptyDir volume is created when a pod is assigned to a node, and exists as long as that pod is running on the node.
 If the container is restarted or moved, the content of the

 emptyDir is removed, Init container restores the data back to the

 copy-supervisord Init container copies necessary files onto the

-Service is a Kubernetes concept of abstracting the way of communicating with a set of Pods.
+A service is a Kubernetes concept of abstracting the way of communicating with a set of pods.

 odo push workflow